PaddlePaddle/Paddle/python/paddle/fluid/tests/unittests/collective/README.md

 * `timeout`: timeout of a unittest, whose unit is second.
 Blank means defalut.
 * `run_type`: run_type of a unittest.
 Supported values are `NIGHTLY`, `EXCLUSIVE`, `CINN`, `DIST`, `GPUPS`, `INFER`, `EXCLUSIVE:NIGHTLY`, `DIST:NIGHTLY`，which are case-insensitive.
 * `launcher`: the test launcher.Supported values are test_runner.py, dist_test.sh and custom scripts' name.
 Blank means test_runner.py.
 * `num_port`: the number of port used in a distributed unit test.
-Blank means no auto distributed port.
+Blank means automatically distributed port.
 * `run_serial`: whether in serial mode. the value can be 1 or 0.Default (empty) is 0.
 Blank means defalut.
 * `ENVS`: required environments. multiple envirenmonts are splited by ";".
 * `conditions`: extra required conditions for some tests.
 The value is a list of boolean expression in cmake programmer, splited with ";".
 For example, the value can be `WITH_DGC;NOT WITH_NCCL` or `WITH_NCCL;${NCCL_VERSION} VERSION_GREATER_EQUAL 2212`,The relationship between these expressions is a conjunction.